 The Anthropology sections of Living Anthropologically use anthropological studies to comment on contemporary issues and ideas.
 The chapters cross-reference current blog posts and other resources.
-They are best used as a complement to traditional four-field textbooks.
+They are best used as a complement to traditional anthropology courses and textbooks.
 My preferred four-field textbook is Anthropology: What Does It Mean to be Human?

 For a glimpse into my current course, see Introduction 2017.